 How are Irish dance hard shoes made?

 ...
 The initial idea behind the Corr's brand was to create shoes that would provide dancers comfort and safety.
 These two features were very difficult to find on the shoe market, the dancers colliding with discomfort, injuries in addition to the usual traumas they receive in training.
-Since the founder of Corr's is a dancer, he set out to create shoes that would suit the needs of the dancers - safety, affordability, comfort, and great sound.
-Corr’s came with new dance shoe technology and provides the shoes any dancer would love.
+Since the founder of Corr's is a dancer, he set out to create dance footwear that would suit the needs of the dancers - safety, affordability, comfort, and great sound.
+Corr’s came with new dance shoe technology and provides the footwear any dancer would love.
 Corr's dance hard shoes are created using various techniques depending on the type of shoe.
 When it comes to Corr's Eco Power-Flexi Irish Dancing Jig shoes, they are great for inexperienced, beginner dancers who need support during the first dance steps.
 They are made using Corr's revolutionary Super-Shank™ and full insole that offers maximum arch support, while also ensuring flexibility to the dancer and full range of motion and movements.
 Corr's Champion Irish Dance Hard Shoe is also designed with Corr's revolutionary, flexible Super-Shank™ that gives arch support and fully padded in-sock.
 Champion's shoe is loved by dancers due to the amazing sound it produces because of the innovative Champion Tip™.
 Our dance jig shoes are made using latex padding throughout assuring an easy break-in, adjustable straps for comfortable and easy customization.
 For maximum protection and safety, the Corr’s shoes are designed with heel counters, they secure dancers blisters and injuries.

 How to break in the Corr’s jig shoes?